Blenheim Art Foundation: Ai Weiwei at Blenheim Palace (2014)

-Blenheim Art Foundation launched with the exhibition Ai Weiwei at Blenheim Palace, which took place 1 October 2014 - 26 April 2015.
+Blenheim Art Foundation launched with the exhibition Ai Weiwei at Blenheim Palace, which took place 1 October 2014 – 26 April 2015.
 It was the "biggest UK retrospective to date" by Chinese artist and social activist Ai Weiwei, which presented more than 50 new and iconic artworks throughout the Palace and its grounds.
-Artworks ranged from photographs taken by Ai Weiwei while living in New York during the 1980s, to a 40m long carpet created specifically for display in the Great Hall, where a 17 ft glass chandelier was also hung.
-Also exhibited was a table formed from wood and reclaimed from temples dating to the Qing Dynasty (1644 -1911), intricately hand-painted porcelain plates, and Circle of Animals/Zodiac Heads: Gold, Ai Weiwei’s reinterpretation of the legendary bronze zodiac head statues that once surrounded the fountain-clock at Emperor Yuanming Yuan’s Beijing imperial retreat.
+Artworks ranged from photographs taken by Ai Weiwei while living in New York during the 1980s, to a 40 m (120 ft) long carpet created specifically for display in the Great Hall, where a 5.5 m (17 ft) glass chandelier was also hung.
+Also exhibited was a table formed from wood and reclaimed from temples dating to the Qing Dynasty (1644 - 1911), intricately hand-painted porcelain plates, and Circle of Animals/Zodiac Heads: Gold, Ai Weiwei's reinterpretation of the legendary bronze zodiac head statues that once surrounded the fountain-clock at Emperor Yuanming Yuan's Beijing imperial retreat.

 Due to visitor figures, the exhibition Ai Weiwei at Blenheim Palace was extended for twice the planned duration, finally closing 26 April 2015.
 Critics focused on the fact that this was "the most extensive exhibition of his work to be staged in this country" and that Ai Weiwei, under house-arrest was never able to leave China to see the exhibition, which also marked the inauguration of Blenheim Art Foundation.

 Within a Realm of Distance: Lawrence Weiner at Blenheim Palace (2015)

-Blenheim Art Foundation's second exhibition, Within A Realm Of Distance, ran 10 October - 20 December 2015.
+Blenheim Art Foundation's second exhibition, Within A Realm Of Distance, ran 10 October – 20 December 2015.
 The exhibition displayed works by American artist and founding figure of Conceptual Art, Lawrence Weiner, who has been using language as a sculptural medium throughout his fifty year career to make interventions into outdoor and indoor spaces.
 The exhibition included existing works by the artist, in addition to new site-specific works created especially for the Palace.
 Works were integrated throughout the Palace interiors, such as on the ceiling of the Long Library which featured Weiner's More Than Enough (2015), and Far Enough Away As To Come Readily To Hand (2015) in the 1st State Room that replaced part of the tapestry of the Battle of Blenheim.
 The title work 'Within A Realm Of Distance' (2015) was installed on the exterior frieze of the Baroque 18th-century building.

 Within a Realm of Distance was conceived by the artist in collaboration with Blenheim Art Foundation and co-curator Christian Gether, Director, ARKEN Museum of Modern Art.